Meiji bride's hon-furisode with full-body yuzen, kinkoma, and Shishu. Length 62"

 wave design continues across the interior hakkake.

-The quality of the embroidery is excellent on this piece, a mixture of sashi-nui (long and short
+The quality of the embroidery is outstanding on this piece, a mixture of sashi-nui (long and short

 threads in this case used to define feathers), hira-nui (seen on the crane's head and generally used to fill areas), and sagara-nui (often called French nut stitch, seen in red on the crane's